-- 3. When appointing employees for work sites, cognisance must be considered the type of work performed, the distance teams are working apart and the terrain to be covered if an emergency should arise. - 4.
+- 1. The requirements of the OHS Act GSR 3 must be observed. - 2.
+First aid appointments must be made to meet the requirements, this includes construction sites.
+Appointees must be trained to level 2.
+It is good practice for all employees to be trained to at least level 1. - 3.
+When appointing employees for work sites, cognisance must be taken into account the type of work performed, the distance teams are working apart and the terrain to be covered if an emergency should arise. - 4.
 A list of emergency numbers must be displayed on the notice boards and made accessible for all employees. - 5.
 Principal Contractor must ensure that his /her employees and appointed contractor employees are familiar with the emergency numbers. - 6.
-Contractors shall have one first aid box for the first 5 persons and thereafter one for every 50 or team of workers on site or part thereof, considering the type of work performed and the distance between teams. - 7.
-More first aid boxes shall be provided in accordance with the risk assessment.
+Contractors shall have one first aid box for the first 5 persons and thereafter one for every 50 or team of workers on site or part thereof, taking into account the type of work performed and the distance between teams. - More first aid boxes shall be provided in accordance with the risk assessment.
 Boxes must be available and accessible for the immediate treatment of injured persons at the workplace. - 8.
-For offices, signs indicating where the first aid box or boxes are kept as well as the name and contact details of the First Aider of such first aid box or boxes shall be erected. - 9.
-The Principal Contractor and appointed contractor shall ensure that alternative arrangements be made for incidents occurring after working hours.
+For offices, signs indicating where the first aid box or boxes are kept as well as the name and contact details of the First Aider of such first aid box or boxes shall be erected.